janvipargai1/janvipargai1/README.md

 - 👋 Hi, I’m @janvipargai1
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently working on python libraries.
 - 💞️ I’m looking to collaborate on projects that may contribute to my technical skills and some team driven projects.
 - 📫 email- janvi.pargai007@gmail.com, linkedin- https://www.linkedin.com/in/janvi-pargai-92ba5b311/
 - 😄 Pronouns: she/her